 Generate CPU, Memory and I/O Report using SAR command

-In this article we will discuss different examples of sar command on RHEL 8/ RHEL 9 & Ubuntu 22.04.
-In case, sar is not installed on your system then use beneath steps,
+Note: In case, sar is not installed on your linux system then use beneath steps,

-Install SAR on RHEL 8 / RHEL 9
+Install SAR on RHEL / Rocky Linux / AlmaLinux

 $ sudo dnf install sysstat -y